Conversations about Science and Society: Interrogating the Rules of Science

 May 12, 7pm Central Time

-Attendance will be limited to fifteen participants for each session to allow for engaging conversation.
+Attendance will be limited to fifteen participants to allow for engaging conversation.

 Participants are encouraged to read some or all of the book in advance.
 Short on time?
 Review this summary of the main thesis!